 For state and federal elections, voters receive two guides: the Voter Information Pamphlet, prepared by the Lake County Registrar of Voters office, and the California Voter Information Guide, prepared by the Secretary of State.
 The California Voter Information Guide contains information about state and federal offices and state ballot measures.
 Additionally, the Secretary of State provides the information on the state measures in American Sign Language.
 A large-print booklet and an audio cassette version of the California Voter Information Guide is available in our office.
 To request one of these format email us at [email protected] or call 707-263-2372 (toll free 888-235-673).

 Information on Polling Place Accessibility.
 Each Polling Place is surveyed to determine accessibility.
-Whether or not your Polling Place is accessible is indicated in the upper right hand corner of the address label on your Sample Ballot by either the word "YES" or the word "NO".
-If your Polling Place is not accessible you may contact the Registrar of Voters Office for information regarding your Polling Place's accessibility disqualification, or you may choose to take advantage of either curbside voting or vote by mail voting.
+Whether or not your Polling Place is accessible is indicated in the upper right hand corner of the address label on your Sample Ballot and Voter Information guide by either the word "YES" or the word "NO".
+If your Polling Place is not accessible, you may contact the Registrar of Voters office for information regarding your Polling Place's accessibility disqualification, or you may choose to take advantage of either curbside voting or vote by mail voting.

 At least one accessible voting booth is available at each Polling Place.
 This booth may be used by voters using wheelchairs, or any voter who has difficulty standing to mark his or her ballot may vote at this booth by pulling a chair up to the booth.

 All Polling Places have an accessible ballot-marking device.
 Voters using the ballot-marking device have the option to view or hear a summary of their choices and change any selections before printing their ballots.
 The ballot-marking device only marks a ballot; it does not count votes.
 The device generates and prints a paper ballot with the voter’s selections.
 The ballot is then scanned through the Ballot-Scanning Machine at the Election Division for tabulation.